interfacerproject/Interfacer-notebook/README.md

 conda create -n <name of env> python==3.9 conda activate <name of env>
 ```
 Note that we use python 3.9 but we have not tested the code with other versions, the code should work also with other versions.

+If you have chosen not to install a virtual environment, use `pip3` instead of `pip` in the following commands.

-Then proceed to install jupyter notebook:
+Proceed to install jupyter notebook:
 ```
 pip install notebook
 ```
  and the required packages:
  ```
+ pip install requests
- pip install requests zenroom
+ pip install -U zenroom --pre

  ```
- **NOTE** at the moment the zenroom package is not up-to-date, you might need to install it from source.
+The latter will install the latest version of zenroom.

 start jupyter notebook with:
 ```